One Thousand Eight Hundred Pennies.

 The marketplace is now once again strong.

-All the cards that I had collected in the 80’s are no longer in my possession.
+All the cards that I collected in the 80’s are no longer in my possession.
 I have sold all of my raw (ungraded) Gretzky O-Pee-Chee rookies at a huge profit.
-I then reinvested those profits back into buying graded Gretzky rookies.
+I then reinvested those profits back into buying the graded Gretzky rookies.

-So now how much is the most I have ever paid for a graded Wayne Gretzky rookie card?
+How much is the most I have ever paid for a graded Wayne Gretzky rookie card?

 An astronomical eight hundred and sixty thousand pennies or almost five hundred times what I paid for my first Gretzky rookie card purchase back in the early 80's,